glaphi/Smashtag/README.md

 # Smashtag

+Study demo.
-Study demo, searching Tweets by a hashtag and displaying in a table view.
+Search Tweets by a hashtag to display them in a table view.
 Shows statistic of tweets per user in a separate view.

 ![Twitter Search by HashTag](https://github.com/glaphi/Smashtag/blob/master/Readme/TwitterSearch.png)